 1996 – 2000: B. A. cum laude, Marine Sciences, Williams College

-Marraffini ML, Brown CW, Ashton G, Chang AL, and GM Ruiz (in press) Do settlement plates effectively sample established fouling communities for non-indigenous species?
+Marraffini ML, Brown CW, Ashton G, Chang AL, and GM Ruiz (2017) Do settlement plates effectively sample established fouling communities for non-indigenous species?
 Management of Biological Invasions.

 Jimenez H, Keppel E, Chang AL, Ruiz GM (2017) Invasions in marine communities: contrasting patterns of species richness and community composition across habitats and salinity.
 Estuaries and Coasts.
 DOI: 10.1007/s12237-017-0292-4